friosavila/playingwithstata/drdid/csdid_stata.md

 #### **Not so bad**

-If you believe that the treatment effect is homogenous, and has a one time shock on the outcome (in other words a one time shift upwards on the potential outcomes), then the standard TWFE is approprite.
+If you believe that the treatment effect is homogenous, and has a one time shock on the outcome (in other words a one time shift upwards on the potential outcomes), then the standard TWFE is appropriate.
 Even comparison 3 is non problematic, and the earlier treated units are good "controls".

 #### **Definately bad**